TaranehAskarzadeh/Topic-Modeling-LDA-based-Customer-Review-Analysis/README.md

 - Interactive visualization of topics using pyLDAvis for easy interpretation.
 - Coherence score evaluation to assess the quality of the topic modeling.

+## Data Collection:
+Using Reddit's API for predicting Posts

+In this project I have collected data uding Reddit's API.
+The goal for this project is to using NLP and Machine Leaning models, build a binary predictor to determine which subreddit a given post is coming from.

 ## Step 1: Load the Data
 First, load the data from the Excel file into a pandas DataFrame.